 Maybe this palm-reader was everything she claimed to be and the lines she saw on my palm revealed an incredible amount of crazy stuff that would take place in my future but wouldn't reveal it to me because she would have had to start off by saying this to me "you simply can't make this stuff up."
 And who in their right mind would believe this crazy stuff?

-And if she would have said "Young man, by looking at the really important lines on your palm, someday you will be living a mile away from an active volcano that spits lava at you every few months-" she knew she would have lost all credibility with me in her line of work......on that day...LOL
+Now, think of this: If she would have said "Young man, by looking at the really important lines on your palm, someday you will be living a mile away from an active volcano that spits lava at you every few months-" she knew she would have lost all credibility with me in her line of work......on that day...LOL

 Here is interesting story that connects to this Rio Nido/Guerneville story above: